-Introduce structured approaches to support professionals to have different conversations for example motivational interviewing, care planning or solution focused practice.
+Introduce structured approaches to support workers.
+What works: professionals to have different conversations for example motivational interviewing, care planning or solution focused practice.

 - These structured approaches can help professionals have different types of conversations - However, at their core they are all about empathy, active listening and a patient-led conversation about what matters to them